LinkedEarth/Pyleoclim_util/README.md

 ### <a name = "install"> Installation </a>

-Python v3.5 is required.
-Not fully compatible with Python v3.6
+Python v3.4+ is required.
+Tested with Python v3.5

 Pyleoclim is published through PyPi and easily installed via `pip`
 ```